aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 ## CIFAR-10 Dataset

 We do not need to download CIFAR-10 dataset explicitly as we Tensorflow provides *cifar10.load_data()* API which automatically downloads and loads Training and Test set in numpy ndarray.
+CIFAR-10 dataset has 32x32 dimensional images having objects from 10 classes as shown in figure 1.

 After loading the CIFAR-10 dataset we choose a subset of dataset as follows: